-Since joining Pennsylvania Ballet in fall 2007, Ms. Fadeley has originated featured roles in Peter Quanz' Jupiter Symphony, Annabelle Lopez Ochoa's Requiem for a Rose, and Matthew Neenan's Pampeana, Keep, At the border, and Beside them, they dwell.
-She has performed principal roles in Giselle, A Midsummer Night’s Dream (Titania, Divertissement Pas de Deux), George Balanchine's The Nutcracker™ (Sugarplum Fairy, Dewdrop), Slaughter on Tenth Avenue (Striptease Girl), Christopher Wheeldon’s After the Rain (Pas de Deux), and Trey McIntyre’s Peter Pan (Wendy),
+Since joining Pennsylvania Ballet in fall 2007, Ms. Fadeley has originated featured roles in Peter Quanz' Jupiter Symphony, Annabelle Lopez Ochoa's Requiem for a Rose, and Matthew Neenan's Pampeana, Keep, At the border, Beside them, they dwell, and La Chasse.
+She has performed principal roles in George Balanchine’s A Midsummer Night’s Dream (Titania, Divertissement Pas de Deux), Emeralds and Diamonds from Jewels, George Balanchine's The Nutcracker™ (Sugarplum Fairy, Dewdrop), Slaughter on Tenth Avenue (Striptease Girl), Stravinsky Violin Concerto, and Serenade (Waltz Girl); Giselle; Coppélia; Christopher Wheeldon’s After the Rain (Pas de Deux); and Trey McIntyre’s Peter Pan (Wendy).

 Ms. Fadeley also has performed featured roles in The Four Temperaments (First Theme, Third Theme, Sanguinic), Agon (Pas de Deux), Ballo della Regina, Messiah, Kazimir's Colours, Cinderella (Summer Fairy), Octet for Strings, Five Tangos, La Sylphide, Barber Violin Concerto, N.Y.
-Export: Opus Jazz, The Vertiginous Thrill of Exactitude, In the middle, somewhat elevated, Twyla Tharp’s Push Comes to Shove, Jiří Kylián’s Forgotten Land, and William Forsythe’s Artifact Suite (Pas de Deux 2).
+Export: Opus Jazz, Twyla Tharp’s Push Comes to Shove, Jiří Kylián’s Forgotten Land and Petite Mort, and William Forsythe’s Artifact Suite (Pas de Deux 2), The Vertiginous Thrill of Exactitude, and In the middle, somewhat elevated.